awslabs/ec2-spot-workshops/content/ecs-spot-capacity-providers/module-1/spot_inturruption_handling.md

 ```
 When Amazon ECS Spot Instance draining is enabled on the instance, ECS container agent receives the Spot Instance interruption notice and places the instance in DRAINING status.
 When a container instance set to DRAINING, Amazon ECS prevents new tasks from being scheduled for placement on the container instance [Click here](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/container-instance-spot.html) to learn more.

-The web application (app.py) docker container image we built in Module-1 shows two ways to handle the EC2 Spot interruption within a docker container.
-This allows you to perform actions such as preventing the processing of new work, checkpointing the progress of a batch job, or gracefully exiting the application to complete tasks.
+The web application (**app.py**) docker container image we built in Module-1 shows two ways to handle the EC2 Spot interruption within a docker container.
+This allows you to perform actions such as preventing the processing of any new jobs, checkpointing the progress of a current job, or gracefully exiting the application to complete tasks.

 In the first method, it polls the instance metadata service for spot interruption and display a message to web page notifying the users (this is, of course, just for demonstration and not for real world scenarios).